Jake Okechukwu Effoduh

-Jake Okechukwu Effoduh (born 12 December 1987) is a Nigerian lawyer, human rights activist, and academic currently serving as an assistant professor at the Lincoln Alexander School of Law at Toronto Metropolitan University in Canada.
+Jake Okechukwu Effoduh (born 12 December 1987) is an attorney, academic and author currently serving as an assistant professor at the Lincoln Alexander School of Law at Toronto Metropolitan University in Canada.
 He is known for hosting Flava, a popular community radio show produced by BBC Media Action.
 He later hosted Talk Your Own: Make Naija Better, a radio programme that aired on over 100 stations across Nigeria, reaching millions of listeners.
 The programme tackled critical societal issues, ranging from health and education to civic rights and governance, aiming to empower Nigerians with knowledge and tools for advocacy.

 Early life and education

 Effoduh was born in Lagos on 12 December 1987.
 In 1992, his family moved to Abuja where he attended primary school.
 For secondary school, he attended Federal Government College in Minna, Niger.
 At University of Abuja, he studied Public and International law and was involved as a president of several student organisations including the student magazine, human rights club, Red Cross Society, and International Humanitarian Law Advocates Club.
 He got a his Diploma in Civil and Private Law in 2006.
 He received his LL.B in public and international law in 2010, and became a founding partner of the school's "pro bono" office, which participated in several national and international law competitions, including one from Network of University Legal Aid Institution (NULAI).
 He went on to attend Nigerian Law School and was admitted to the Nigerian Bar Association in February 2012.
 He obtained his first masters degree from the University of Oxford in 2015 and a second masters from York University in 2017.